kevinpollet/maven-github-plugin/Readme.md

 What is it ?
 ============

 For each Github repository there is a download section which allows people to download project tags.
 Sometimes project has distribution artifacts which provide a functionnal application out of the box.
 This maven plugin allows you to deploy your project ditribution artifacts to the repository download section during the build process.

 How to use it ?
 ---------------

-### Maven plugin repository
+### Configuration of Maven plugin repository

 Actually, I don't have an official maven repository.
-To use this plugin you have to add the following lines in your pom.xml or settings.xml file.
+To use this plugin you have to add the following lines in your `pom.xml` or `settings.xml` file.

 	<pluginRepositories>